eduncan911/podcast/README.md

 of the heavy lifting by taking the [Item](#Item) input and performing validation, overrides and duplicate setters through the feed.

-See the detailed Examples of the API at <a href="https://godoc.org/github.com/eduncan911/podcast">https://godoc.org/github.com/eduncan911/podcast</a>.
+Full detailed Examples of the API are at <a href="https://godoc.org/github.com/eduncan911/podcast">https://godoc.org/github.com/eduncan911/podcast</a>.

 ### Extensibility
 In no way are you restricted in having full control over your feeds.
 You may